Search All Research Studies

 Citation: Hahn EA, Burns JL, Jacobs EA .
 Health literacy and patient-reported outcomes: a cross-sectional study of underserved English- and Spanish-speaking patients with type 2 diabetes.
 J Health Commun 2015;20 Suppl 2:4-15. doi: 10.1080/10810730.2015.1061071.

-Keywords: Communication, Diabetes, Health Literacy, Patient-Centered Outcomes Research, Racial / Ethnic Minorities
+Keywords: Communication, Diabetes, Health Literacy, Patient-Centered Outcomes Research, Racial and Ethnic Minorities